Young Anglers Making Waves

 Sullivan McCarthy

-On March 2, 2024, Sullivan who hails from Lothian, Maryland, set her third world record - the IGFA All-Tackle Length Junior World Record for Atlantic snook.
-She caught the 85-centimeter snook while fishing with Captain Jake Hine in Palmetto, Florida.
+On March 2, 2024, Sullivan who hails from Davidsonville, Maryland, set his third world record - the IGFA All-Tackle Length Junior World Record for Atlantic snook.
+He caught the 85-centimeter snook while fishing with Captain Jake Hine in Palmetto, Florida.
 It took a live pinfish bait, and after a five-minute fight, which surely felt longer, Sullivan documented the catch and released it to fight another day.

 Jan Gredysa